 3.4.
 Vole survival

 In order to test whether vole density manipulations influenced future vole survival, we estimated apparent survival (which reflects the probability of surviving and remaining on the trapping grid) and recapture probabilities during the response phase only (November 2010 - May 2011) using standard open Cormack-Jolly-Seber models (Lebreton et al. 1992) implemented in MARK.
 Survival probabilities refer here to the probability of survival for a 28-day period.
 We started the analyses by selecting a global, fully time-dependent model where the probabilities of survival ɸ and recapture p depend on sex, pair and treatment.
 We carried out initial goodness-of-fit tests for this model using the parametric bootstrap procedure in MARK and calculated the quasi-likelihood parameter (‘c-hat’ = 1.15).
 Our model selection process followed standard procedures (Lebreton et al. 1992): to increase the power of detecting variation in survival, we first modelled the variation in p before constraining variation in ɸ.
+We used conditional AICc to compare the goodness of fit among models.
+Models were ranked in relation to each other using ΔAICc values.
+AICc weights were calculated to assess the relative likelihood of each model considered (Cooch & White 2014).
 In our candidate model set, p varied with sex, pair and treatment and the time structure was fully time-dependent, constant, or dependent on the presence of snow cover during the trapping session.
 The model where p depended on pair and snow cover was best supported by the data.
 We then modelled the variation in survival, where ɸ varied with sex, pair and treatment.
 As we had no a priori predictions on how the treatment may impact on survival rates over time, the time structure was either fully time dependent, constant, or dependent on the reproductive season (non-reproductive season: November-March; reproductive season: April-May).

 3.5 Protection of human subjects and animals in research